davidstanke/jekyll-tutorial/README.md

 RUN gem install jekyll bundler

 # this builder assumes user is using jekyll via ruby bundle
+# note that bundle's default task is install
 ENTRYPOINT ["bundle"]
 ```
 (TODO: make a scheduled build to publish the builder on a schedule)